 PortraitPro is designed to enhance portrait photos.
+Please check out our product PortraitPro Body which is specifically designed for full body enhancement.

 However, if your photo includes other parts of the body, then you can use the skin enhancement tools on other parts of the skin that can be seen.